dante4rt/blum-airdrop-bot/README.md

 - **Auto Play and Claim Game Points**: Play games and claim game points automatically.
 - **Claim Daily Reward**: Automatically claim daily rewards.

+## Flows

+### Default Flow

+The **Default Flow** allows users to manually select specific tasks to perform.
+You can choose from:

+1. **Claim Farm Reward**: Automatically claim farm rewards.
+2. **Start Farming Session**: Begin a new farming session.
+3. **Auto Complete Tasks**: Complete and claim rewards for available tasks.
+4. **Auto Play and Claim Game Points**: Play games and claim game points.
+5. **Claim Daily Reward**: Claim your daily reward.

+After performing an action, you can choose to set up a cron job for regular automation or exit the bot if no automation is needed.

+### One-time Flow

+The **One-time Flow** runs a continuous sequence of tasks without manual intervention.
+This flow includes:

+1. **Claim Farm Reward**: Claim the farm reward.
+2. **Claim Daily Reward**: Claim the daily reward.
+3. **Complete Tasks**: Complete available tasks and claim rewards.
+4. **Claim Game Points**: Play games and claim game points.
+5. **Start Farming Session**: Begin a new farming session.

+The One-time Flow will continuously execute these tasks, handling errors gracefully and attempting to restart after a specified delay (e.g., 12 hours) if issues arise.

 ## Setup

 ### Prerequisites